 Whether the Case Will Involve Trial: The most significant expense often is whether the case is resolved through a guilty plea or some other disposition, or, instead, whether the case proceeds to trial.
 All trials are expensive.
 Jury trials are more expensive than a bench trial or judge-tried case because a jury trial requires more work, including preparing pre-trial motions, drafting jury instructions, identifying and marking exhibits, witness preparation, and the time spent in court at trial.

-You should speak with an experienced criminal defense lawyer if you have been arrested, if you are the subject of a criminal investigation, or if you have been charged with a crime, Avoid making any statements to the police or prosecuting attorneys before talking to your own lawyer.
+You should speak with me if you have been arrested, if you are the subject of a criminal investigation, or if you have been charged with a crime.
+I am an experienced criminal defense lawyer and I can assist you with your case.
+Avoid making any statements to the police or prosecuting lawyers before talking to me.
 Speaking with law enforcement usually hurts that case because the statements can then be used against you.
 Speaking first to a criminal lawyer is important to better understand your rights and to develop a strategy moving forward that is consistent with your desired objectives.

 For accessible and experienced representation, contact attorney Scott Hamblin today.